StainlessStasis/CobblemonSpawnAlerts/README.md

 ## No more staring at the minimap!
 Have you ever been hunting for an ultra-rare, and as you're flying around your eyes are too focused on reading each Pokemon's name that you miss something?
 Well with this mod, you can simply receive a message in chat when the Pokemon spawns instead!
 The config is a JSON file that is very easy to edit and add any Pokemon you want.

+## Speaking of minimaps...
+CSA is fully compatible with Journeymap and can automatically create and remove waypoints when Pokemon spawn/despawn.
+More details below in the Journeymap tab.

 ## Complete the Pokedex!
 By simply editing the config, you can be alerted whenever an unregistered or uncaught Pokemon spawns near you!